sonyrahul520/React-JS-Api-Stock-GDP/README.md

 1. Add the ability to toggle on and off the various time series.
 For instance, I only want to see the opening price on the weekly price chart (rather than all 5 options).
 2. As you hover over rows in the table highlight like the corresponding plots of the chart to highlight and display the price information in the chart.

-## Assumptions made in the Solution
-From the Question, it was assumed that the solution needs to have homepage as well as GDP and Stock data of IBM are to be rendered in different web pages.

-For the weekly prices of the stock **IBM**, since the volume value was too high compared with the other four line graphs, it was visualized sqperately in a different graph for easy viewing.

-Several packages were installed as part of the project including
-1. React-Router-dom at npm i -D react-router-dom@latest
-2.  for Chart.js wrapper library npm i react-chartjs-2 chart.js
-3. Chart.js npm install chart.js
-4. React-Material-UI for table npm install @mui/material @emotion/react @emotion/styled
-5. Moment library for changing the date format npm install moment --save

 ## Prerequisites
 To undertake this challenge your computer will need the following installed: